maxrworsley/plantr/README.md

 # Plantr

-Plantr is an interpreted language, made with the goal of testing out GitHub Copilot alongside a normal development workflow.
+Plantr is a interpreted language, made with the goal of testing out GitHub Copilot alongside a normal development workflow.

 ## Table of Contents